-- 2. Adaptive secondary section, containing a section for the control of the AdSec hardware, and a section with a number of status parameters. - 3.
-AO system section, to the right of the AdSec section, displaying data and parameters related to the whole Adaptive Optics System.
-It includes an operating mode indicator, the number of corrected modes, three values showing the amount of "offload" currently required30.
-It also include a temporal graph of an image quality indicator (Strehl ratio).
-Three more on/off indicators provide some global status information. - 4.
-Log & Ctrl section, containing items related to the management of the AOS subsystem.
+to the whole Adaptive Optics System.
+It includes an operating mode indicator, the number of corrected modes, three values showing the amount of "offload" currently required33.
+It also include space for a temporal graph of some image quality indicator34.
+Three more on/off indicators provide some global status information.

+4. Log & Ctrl section, containing items related to the management of the AOS subsystem.
 It will display status information, such as the current command in execution, messages and errors.